knpuniversity/stripe/knpu/ep2-subscriptions/upgrade-upcoming-invoice-process.md

 Then, return `$total / 100` in the JSON.
 Let's try it guys: go back and refresh.
 Click "Change to New Zealander".
 Ok, `$99.93` - that *looks* about right.
-Remember, the upgrade should cost about $100, but since we've been using the old plan for a few minutes, the true cost is *slightly* cheaper.
+Remember, the upgrade should cost about $100, but since we've been using the old plan for a few minutes, the true cost should be *slightly* lower.

 ## Finishing up the JS

 Ok!
 It's time to *execute* this upgrade!
 To save us some time, I'll paste some JavaScript into the AJAX success function.

-This does a few things: it shows the user how much we will charge them.
-And check this out: it could be *positive*, meaning we'll charge them, or *negative* for a downgrade, meaning they'll get an account credit that will be used for future charges.
+This first display how much we will charge the user.
+And check this out: it could be *positive*, meaning we'll charge them, or *negative* for a downgrade, meaning they'll get an account credit that will automatically be used for future charges.

 Finally, this shows the user *one* last alert to confirm the change.
-If they click "Ok", this function will be called.
+If they click "Ok", the last callback will be executed.
 And it'll be our job to send one more AJAX call back to the server to finally change their plan.

 Let's do it!